sharlalka0805/target_rest_api/README.md

     - Response Type : JSON</br>
 </br>
 Sample Request Body Format: </br>

-    `{ </br>
-    "question": "who did holly matthews play in waterloo rd?", </br>
-    "context": "She attended the British drama school East 15 in 2005, </br>
-    and left after winning a high-profile role in the BBC drama Waterloo </br>
-    Road, playing the bully Leigh-Ann Galloway.[6]
-Since that role, </br>
-    Matthews has continued to act in BBC's Doctors, playing Connie </br>
-    Whitfield; in ITV's The Bill playing drug addict Josie Clarke; and </br>
-    she was back in the BBC soap Doctors in 2009, playing Tansy Flack." </br>
-    }` </br>
+          {
+                "question": "who did holly matthews play in waterloo rd?", "context": "She attended the British drama school East 15 in 2005, and left after winning a high-profile role in the BBC drama Waterloo Road, playing the bully Leigh-Ann Galloway.[6]
+Since that role, Matthews has continued to act in BBC's Doctors, playing Connie Whitfield; in ITV's The Bill playing drug addict Josie Clarke; and she was back in the BBC soap Doctors in 2009, playing Tansy Flack."
+          }

    Sample Response Format:</br>

-    `{
+    {
-          "timestamp": 1621602784,</br>
+          "timestamp": 1621602784,
-           "model": "deepset-roberta",</br>
+           "model": "deepset-roberta",
-          "answer": "Leigh-Ann Galloway",</br>
+          "answer": "Leigh-Ann Galloway",
-          "question": "who did holly matthews play in waterloo rd?",</br>
-          "context": "She attended the British drama school East 15 in 2005,</br>
-                      and left after winning a high-profile role in the BBC drama Waterloo</br>
-                    Road, playing the bully Leigh-Ann Galloway.[6]
-Since that role,</br>
-                  Matthews has continued to act in BBC's Doctors, playing Connie</br>
-                  Whitfield; in ITV's The Bill playing drug addict Josie Clarke; and</br>
-                she was back in the BBC soap Doctors in 2009, playing Tansy Flack."</br>
-    }`
+          "question": "who did holly matthews play in waterloo rd?", "context": "She attended the British drama school East 15 in 2005, and left after winning a high-profile role in the BBC drama Waterloo Road, playing the bully Leigh-Ann Galloway.[6]
+Since that role, Matthews has continued to act in BBC's Doctors, playing Connie Whitfield; in ITV's The Bill playing drug addict Josie Clarke; and she was back in the BBC soap Doctors in 2009, playing Tansy Flack."
+    }
 </br></br>

 <b>List Recently Answered Questions :</b> This route returns recently answered questions.</br>